enzogc7-oss/excess-returns-from-employee-satisfaction/README.md

 - Synthesis of findings into a cohesive report

 ## Tools & Technologies
-- Data analysis and reporting tools (e.g., R / Quarto)
+- Data analysis and reporting tools (R, Quarto)
+- JS script for web scraping
 - HTML for final report rendering

 ## Repository Contents